Jose Siri Player Props: Rays vs. Orioles

 - The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.

-- The Orioles have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th across all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs allowed (82 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- His last appearance was on Wednesday against the Toronto Blue Jays, when the righty threw seven innings, surrendering one earned run while allowing four hits.
+- In his most recent outing on Thursday against the Toronto Blue Jays, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 3.90, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.